-Asset inspection indoors and in confined spaces comes with intrinsic difficulties, regardless of whether your procedures are drone-based or using traditional methods such as the use of scaffolding and climbing.
+Asset inspection indoors and in confined spaces comes with its difficulties, whether you are using an indoor drone or more traditional methods like scaffolding and climbing.

 A 3D scanning Lidar of the type discussed in this article is mounted on the Scout137 Drone System.

-Dangerous environments, hazardous access and a lack of ambient light result in serious safety concerns when working at height or in tight spaces.
-Drones and other tech-assisted inspection methods help minimise that risk, but present other navigational problems especially for non-entry or beyond line-of-sight operations.
+Dangerous atmospheres, hazardous access, heights, fluids, debris and lack of ambient light create serious safety concerns when working in indoor industrial spaces.
+Drones and other tech-assisted inspection methods help minimise the risk, but present problems related to navigation, position and stability especially for non-entry or beyond line-of-sight (BVLOS) operations.

-The combination of confined spaces and steel structures interferes with GPS and magnetic compass-based systems, rendering them useless in most cases.
-In places where such technology fails, relying on only a video camera feed for navigation is far from optimal.
+Inside a large steel structure, navigation based on GPS and magnetic compasses are in most cases rendered useless.
+In such cases, relying on only a video camera feed for navigation is far from optimal.

-Using an inspection drone equipped with 3D Lidar scanning technology instead of GPS makes all the difference indoors and in other confined spaces.
+An indoor drone equipped with 3D Lidar scanning technology instead of GPS makes all the difference for such inspection jobs.

 What is Lidar?